Posts Tagged ‘DIY’

 DIY Giant Silhouette

 While I was talking with my IBFF (internet best friend forever) Amy, she suggested doing silhouettes of the kids.
 She actually made one and blogged it almost two years ago (and shouts me out in the post, because seriously IBFF!) so I used the same basic idea – took a picture of the kids’ profiles in front of a window, printed them and cut the shape out carefully.
 But because I wanted to make GIANT painted silhouettes I had to figure out the rest on my own.
+I had once bought some beautiful City Skyline Silhouette Prints from Fine Line Art Co.
+I loved those colorful prints of cities.

 Supplies: